 sudo apt install dconf-editor

-Alternatively, if you want GUI way, you can look for “dconf-editor” in the Ubuntu Software Center and install it too.
+Alternatively, if you want a GUI way, you can look for “dconf-editor” in the Ubuntu Software Center and install it too.

 Step 2) Launch dconf-editor from Activities menu.